Prescriptive and prohibitive rules of hygiene. Social norms

 Download presentation

-In total there are 6 presentations in the topic
+There are 6 presentations in total

 Topic: What does it mean to live by the rules